Skip to contents

 get_zone_imeca 1 or more days IMECA No 2008‑01‑01 SO2, CO, NO2, O3, PM10 Only zones hourly, daily maximum

-get_latest_imeca 1 hour IMECA No Latest only Maximum value of SO2, CO, NO2, O3, PM10 No latest hourly
+get_latest_imeca 1 hour Índice AIRE Y SALUD No Latest only Maximum value of SO2, CO, NO2, O3, PM10 No latest hourly

 Map of Pollution Levels

 Pollution is monitored by a series of stations located throughout the Mexico City Metro Area.
-Since there are different pollutants to monitor, each measured in different units, and each with different specified averaging periods, a common scale called IMECA was created to make them comparable.
-If pollutants reach 151 IMECA points or more the Mexico City government can declare a phase I smog alert and order cars off the streets and place limits on polluting industries.
+Since there are various pollutants to monitor, each measured in different units and using different averaging periods, a common scale called IMECA was created to make them comparable.
+If pollutants reach 151 IMECA points or more, the Mexico City government can declare a Phase I smog alert, ordering cars off the streets and placing limits on polluting industries.

-On May 4, 2018 there was a smog alert, but there wasn no doble hoy no circula because metereological conditions were forecast to improve the next day.
-We’ll show just how easy it is to make a map of pollution levels during the alert with this package.
+On May 4, 2018, a smog alert was declared, but there was no doble hoy no circula because meteorological conditions were forecast to improve the next day.
+We’ll show how easy it is to create a map of pollution levels during the alert with this package.

 First we load the packages we need to run this vignette and download the pollution data: